In The Spotlight

 In light of recent events, the History Graduate Student Association (HGSA) commits its support to the Black Lives Matter Movement.
 The murders of George Floyd, Breonna Taylor, Tony McDade, Nina Pop, Ahmaud Arbery, and many other black people by police and white vigilantes in the United States are intolerable hate crimes that the HGSA refuses to condone or excuse.
 PDF found here.

 The History Department's Statement can be found here.Read More News

 In The Media

-PhD candidate Ximena Lopez Carillo was interviewed for the Stony Brook University News on her academic journey entitled "Diver Scholar Immerses Herself in History of Minorities and Mental Health."
+PhD candidate Ximena Lopez Carrillo was interviewed for the Stony Brook University News on her academic journey entitled "Diver Scholar Immerses Herself in History of Minorities and Mental Health."
 Find the full article here.

-Professor Eric Zolov particpated in a roundtable entitled, "To Print is to Resist: Urgent Graphic Resistance in the United States and Latin America," a discussion on graphic resistance practices in the Chilean Social Uprising and the Black Lives Matter movement."
+Professor Eric Zolov participated in a roundtable entitled, "To Print is to Resist: Urgent Graphic Resistance in the United States and Latin America," a discussion on graphic resistance practices in the Chilean Social Uprising and the Black Lives Matter movement."
 Link found here.

 Professor Paul Zimansky appeared in the UK newspaper Express, commenting on archaeology expeditions in the Middle East, in search of the Ark.
 Find the article here.

 Professor Robert Chase discusses his book, We Are Not Slaves: State Violence, Coerced Labor, and Prisoners' Rights in Postwar America (2019) on the NPR station, WSHU (91.1), "The Full Story," here.